-Planning for your retirement is pivotal in taking a hold of your financial future.
-It also means staying up to date with any new considerations for your tax-advantaged plans.
-The IRS recently announced new annual contribution limits for the 2022 tax year.
-Let’s take a look at some key contribution information for the 2022 tax year.
+Staying up to date with any new considerations for your tax-advantaged plans is pivotal in planning for your retirement.
+The IRS recently announced new annual contribution limits for the 2023 tax year.
+Let’s take a look at some key contribution information for the 2023 tax year.

 Increased Contribution Limits